twigikit/sql-homework/README.md

 This README presents the observations and conclusion of the review and analysis.

 ### Data and Model
-To study the consumption pattern, we have relied on daily credit card transaction data for the period from 01 Jan 2018 to 31 December 2018.
+To study the consumption pattern, we have relied on daily credit card transaction data for the period from 01 January 2018 to 31 December 2018.
 A database model was defined to store the credit card transaction data and a PostgreSQL database was created based on the model.
 The entity relationship diagram below sets out the defined database model.

 ![](./Diagram/ERD_Fraud_Detection.jpg)